The Quick Start Guide to the Best Payroll Service

 The importance of payroll to small businesses stands out more today than perhaps it has in previous years.
-Not only are small businesses paying billions in payroll tax penalties, we're also seeing a record number of wage theft cases.
+Not only are small businesses paying billions in payroll tax penalties, but we're also seeing a record number of wage theft cases.

 Handling payroll properly is essential for a number of reasons, not least of which is that it's the law.
 However, it affects the livelihoods of all the people out there working to take care of themselves and their loved ones.